 This is a screen in NEBS that serves as the basic home page for the majority of NEBS users.
 For each budget account, a list of available versions is displayed.
-Agency users will have access to the Agency Request and Items for Special Consideration versions while preparing agency budgets.
+Agency users will have access to the Agency Request version while preparing agency budgets.
 Authorized users may create working versions.